Art-Sells/Arells/README.md

 # [Arells](https://arells.com)
 ## Always sell Bitcoin for Profits.

-Arells exists because it believes ***investors should always make profits selling assets***, especially during Bear Markets.
+Arells exists because it believes ***investors should never lose money selling assets***, especially during Bear Markets.

 ### Solution:
 A Bitcoin marketplace that ensures investors will always make profits selling assets.
 Arells is working on achieving this through an innovation called: